Giraut/flipper_zero_noptel_lrf_sampler/README.md

 ## Notes

-- Pin #15 (C1) may be used to control the LRF's power supply through a power MOSFET or a relay for example.
+- Pin #1 (+5V) or pin #15 (C1) may be used to control the LRF's power supply through a power MOSFET or a relay for example.
 If used, the app will turn on the rangefinder upon starting and turn it back off when exiting.
 This is useful if the LRF is battery-powered to keep the rangefinder connected to the Flipper Zero and conserve the battery when not in use.
 The use of this pin is entirely optional.
+It is however required to perform a boot time test.

 - LRX-series rangefinders may also be used with the app.
 However, they are usually configured as RS232 or RS422 serial devices, not as UART serial devices.
 Therefore, a UART-to-RS232 or UART-to-RS422 converter is usually required to connect the Flipper Zero's UART lines to an LRX rangefinder.